 Phew!
 There are lots of rarer lumps on and under the skin but I hope you’ll never see them.
 For example, the other one at the start is a Sertoli Cell Tumour caused by a retained testicle.
 No dog should suffer from any of even the worst of these tumours if you get them checked in time.

 Even rarer is the last one.
 You can read more about epitheliotropic lymphoma here.

 Have something to add?
 Comments are welcome below and will appear within 24 hours of lodging.

 By Andrew Spanner BVSc(Hons) MVetStud, a vet in Adelaide, Australia.
 These help topics are from a series regularly posted on email and Twitter.
 Subscribe via email here to never miss a story!
 The information provided here is not intended to be used as a substitute for going to the vet.
 If your pet is unwell, please seek veterinary attention.

-Note: comments below are welcome but please remember that only a visit to a vet can truly tell the identity and seriousness of a lump.
+Note: I delete comments of a similar nature to ones that are already present.
+Therefore, it’s a good idea to check the others first.
+Please remember that only a visit to a vet can truly tell the identity and seriousness of a lump.